facebook/react/docs/docs/ref-03-component-specs.md

 void componentDidMount()
 ```

 Invoked once, only on the client (not on the server), immediately after the initial rendering occurs.
-At this point in the lifecycle, the component has a DOM representation which you can access via `React.findDOMNode(this)`.
+At this point in the lifecycle, the component has a DOM representation which you can access via `ReactDOM.findDOMNode(this)`.
 The `componentDidMount()` method of child components is invoked before that of parent components.

 If you want to integrate with other JavaScript frameworks, set timers using `setTimeout` or `setInterval`, or send AJAX requests, perform those operations in this method.